Skip to main content.

 Holds

-If you have a hold on your account, COIN will block you from enrolling until the hold is removed.
-Check your COIN account prior to your registration date and address any of the following holds.
+Certain holds in COIN will block you from enrolling until the hold is removed.
+Check your COIN account prior to your registration date and address any of the following holds prior to registering.
+Typical holds which will block enrollment include:

-Academic Advising Hold
+Academic Advising (ADV) Hold

 Academic advising holds can be lifted by meeting with your advisor or attending a group advising session.

-Registered Balance Hold
+Registered Balance Due (RBD) Hold

 Students with an outstanding balance who are currently registered may be subject to a late fee and a financial hold.
-The University of Massachusetts Dartmouth will place a financial hold on the student account, that may prevent a student from registering for future classes, requesting transcripts, or receiving diploma.
-Registered balance holds can only be removed by the Bursar’s Office; stop by the Student Enrollment Center in the Foster Administration Building to have that hold removed.
+The University of Massachusetts Dartmouth will place a financial hold on the student account, that may prevent a student from registering for future classes, requesting transcripts, or receiving a diploma.

-Emergency Contact Hold
+Emergency Contact & Address Verification (EMC) Hold

-Immunization Hold
+Immunization (IMM) Hold

-Business Undeclared with 60+ Credits Hold
+Business Undeclared with 45+ Credits Hold

 Repeating Courses for the 3rd Time Hold

-If you are repeating the same course for 3rd time, COIN will block your re-enrollment in the course.
-You will need to seek permission for the 3rd attempt at the same course from the CCB’s Assistant Dean in CCB Rm.
-101. The Assistant Dean will review the request and will send an email to the Registrar’s Office asking the Registrar to enroll you in the class.
+If you are repeating the same course for the 3rd time, COIN will block your re-enrollment in the course.
+You will need to fill out the Repeat Course – Third (or More) Attempt Appeal Form and seek permission for the 3rd attempt at the same course from the CCB's Assistant Dean.
+Once approved, the form must be submitted to the Student Service Center (SSC) under "Submit an inquiry" to process the registration.
+You will receive confirmation from SSC when processed.

 Class standing is based on completed credits:

-• 30 credits are needed to enroll in sophomore-level courses
+• 24 credits are needed to enroll in sophomore-level courses

-• 60 credits are needed to enroll in junior-level courses
+• 54 credits are needed to enroll in junior-level courses

-• 90 credits are needed to enroll in senior-level courses
+• 84 credits are needed to enroll in senior-level courses

 Your UMass Dartmouth education is founded on the importance of a liberal education that goes beyond job training.
 A university education helps you adapt to a changing job market and provides insight into how to live a thoughtful, meaningful life.
 The UMass Dartmouth University Studies consists of a set of required courses, much like your academic major.
 However, instead of being focused in one field, this curriculum takes you across different areas of knowledge and different ways of learning.
 The required courses are designed to expose you to broad areas of knowledge and to sharpen your analytical, critical thinking, and communication skills.
 The University Studies requirements are organized into 5 clusters, each based on a purpose or theme.
-To find the approved courses, please visit University Studies.
+To find the approved courses, visit University Studies Approved Courses.

 • If a class is closed, check the "Waitlist if class is full" option to add yourself to the waitlist.